foundersandcoders/coursebook/src/workshops/express-middleware/index.md

   - middleware
 ---

-Learn how to write your own Express middleware to do logging, authentication and error-handling.
+Learn how to write your own Express middleware to do logging and authentication.

 ## Middleware